crystalschang/hull-conversations/README.md

 - `"type"`: the type of the `<input>`.
 You can use HTML5 input type.
 - `"label"`: the label of the field.
 It will be visible by the user.
 - `"placeholder"`: the value of the input `placeholder` attribute.
-- `"error"`: the error message that will be displayed if the field validation fail.
+- `"error"`: the error message that will be displayed if the field validation fails.
-- `"required"`: boolean value that indicate if the field is reauired or not.
+- `"required"`: boolean value that indicates whether the field is required or not.

 Go back to your `index.html` you should see the website field.

-Now that you know how to save information in the user profile, you probably want to list your user and their informations.
+Now that you know how to save information in the user profile, you probably want to list your users and their profile informations.

 ## Step 5 - Listing users